FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

 # Identity and Trusted Membership

 Identities really matter in a Hyperledger Fabric blockchain network!
-That's because a principal's **identity determines the exact permissions over resources in a blockchain network**.
-Most importantly, **a principal's identity must have two qualities** -- it must be **verified**, and it must also come from a **trusted** source.
-These two identity concepts -- verification and trust -- are provided by a **Public Key Infrastructure** (PKI) and a **Membership Service Provider** (MSP) respectively.
-PKI is a set of existing internet standards which provide secure communications for many different types of networks, whereas an MSP is a Hyperledger Fabric blockchain network concept that.
+That's because a principal's **identity determines the exact permissions over resources that they have in a blockchain network**.
+Most importantly, **a principal's identity must have two qualities** -- it must be **verified** (a real identity, in other words), and it must also come from a **trusted** source.

+These two identity concepts -- verification and trust -- are provided by a **Public Key Infrastructure** (PKI) and a **Membership Service Provider** (MSP), respectively.
+A PKI is a set of existing internet standards which provide secure communications for many different types of networks, whereas an MSP is a Hyperledger Fabric concept for managing identities in a blockchain network.
 In combination, a PKI and an MSP form the definition of the **trusted members** of a blockchain network.

 | ![Scenario](./IdentityandChainsofTrust.diagram.7.png) |
 | :---: |
 | Diagram required. |

-**You'll find the idea of trusted membership easiest to understand if you start with an analogy.** Imagine that you visit a supermarket to buy some groceries.
+Imagine that you visit a supermarket to buy some groceries.
 At the checkout you see a sign that says that only Visa, Mastercard and AMEX cards are accepted.
 If you try to pay with a different card -- let's call it an "ImagineCard" -- it doesn't matter whether the card is authentic and you have sufficient funds in your account.
 It will be not be accepted.

 PKI and MSPs provide this combination of verification and trust.
 The PKI is like the card provider -- it dispenses verifiable identities.
 An MSP, on the other hand, is like the list of card providers accepted by the store -- determining which identities are the trusted members of the store payment network. **MSPs turn verifiable identities into the trusted members of a blockchain network**.